Multi-Objective Reinforcement Learning Based on Decomposition: A Taxonomy and Framework: Multi-Objective Reinforcement Learning Based on Decomposition (MORL/D)

 \paragraph{Transfer.} Transfer learning is a common machine learning technique that involves utilizing parameters from a previously trained regression structure to initiate the training of a new regression.
 In the context of MORL, transfer learning has been applied to various algorithms, allowing the training of a new policy to start from the parameters of the closest trained neighbor policy.
 This approach has demonstrated improved performance in some MORL algorithms \cite{roijers_point-based_2015,natarajan_dynamic_2005}.

 \paragraph{Shared model.} Another way to exchange information between policies is to share a model of the environment.
-The idea is that the environment dynamics, \textit{i.e.} $t$ and $\vec r$, are components which need to be estimated, but are the same for each policy that needs to be learned.
+The idea is that the environment dynamics, \textit{i.e.} $t$ and $\vec r$, are components that need to be estimated, but are the same for each policy that needs to be learned.

-In this fashion, the simplest way to share a model is to use experiences sampled from the environment by one policy to apply Bellman updates to neighbour policies.
-Such a technique can drastically improve the sample efficiency of MORL methods, yet it is restricted to using an underlying off-policy learning algorithm.
-This idea is similar to sharing the search memory in MOO/D, and is usually achieved by sharing the experience buffer between multiple policies in MORL \shortcite{abels_dynamic_2019,chen_combining_2020}.
+In this fashion, the simplest way to share a model is to use experiences sampled from the environment by one policy to apply Bellman updates to neighbor policies.
+Such a technique can drastically improve the sample efficiency of MORL methods, yet it is restricted to use an underlying off-policy learning algorithm.
+This idea is similar to sharing the search memory in MOO/D and is usually achieved by sharing the experience buffer between multiple policies in MORL \shortcite{abels_dynamic_2019,chen_combining_2020}.

-Another technique proposes to use model-based reinforcement learning to learn the dynamics and rewards of the environment in a surrogate model, and use the learned model to generate samples to learn the policies \shortcite{wiering_model-based_2014,alegre_sample-efficient_2023}.
+Another technique proposes to use model-based reinforcement learning to learn the dynamics and rewards of the environment in a surrogate model, and to use the learned model to generate samples to learn policies \shortcite{wiering_model-based_2014,alegre_sample-efficient_2023}.
 Such an approach also improves sample efficiency in MORL algorithms.
-This setting is very similar to what is called ``same dynamics with different reward" in model-based RL \cite{moerland_model-based_2022}.
+This setting is very similar to what is called ``same dynamics with different rewards" in model-based RL \cite{moerland_model-based_2023}.

-\subsection{Common design choices with RL}
+\subsection{Common Design Choices with RL}